cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 runs on Django and is largely memory bound, we ran a test where we moved from their existing setup (with swap entirely disabled) to a setup with disk swap and zswap tiering.
-Django workers accumulate significant cold heap state over their lifetime -- forked processes with duplicated memory, growing request caches, Python object overhead.
+Django workers accumulate significant cold heap state over their lifetime, like forked processes with duplicated memory, growing request caches, Python object overhead, you get the idea.
 The results were twofold:

 - We achieved roughly 5:1 compression.
 That's a huge benefit for such a memory bound workload, and also enables us to consider further stacking workloads.